Macintosh 128K/512K technical details: Overall architecture

 The Macintosh used the Motorola 68000.
 The 68000's bus was wired directly to the other programmable components of the computer: the IWM floppy controller, the Zilog 8530 SCC, and the MOS Technology 6522.

 The bus also connected the 68000 to the 128 or 512 KiB of main memory (DRAM), which was shared between the processor and the multimedia circuits in a direct memory access (DMA) arrangement.
 Either the processor or the video/sound engine could access the memory, but not both, resulting in up to a 10% loss in performance; the DMA circuit also performed necessary maintenance on the RAM which would otherwise add overhead, a trick previously used in the Apple II.

 Precise timing information was relayed to the 68000 by interrupts.
 The 68000 provides three interrupt inputs, which in the Macintosh 128K/512K were connected to the 6522, the 8530, and a human input designed for programmers, in order of increasing priority.
 Thus typing on the keyboard (attached to the 6522) did not reduce serial data (8530) performance, yet the program controlling the serial bus could be debugged by the programmer.

 To further reduce the cost of manufacture, as compared with its predecessor the Lisa, Apple did not include an MMU.
 As a result, the Macintosh did not support protected memory.
-Protected memory was only added to Macintosh computers with the release of the Mac OS X operating system.
+Protected memory was only added to Macintosh computers with the release of the Unix-based A/UX and Mac OS X operating systems.

-According to Andy Hertzfeld, the Macintosh used for the introduction demo on January 24, 1984, was a prototype with 512k RAM, even though the first model offered for sale implemented just 128k of non-expandable memory.
+According to Andy Hertzfeld, the Macintosh used for the introduction demo on January 24, 1984 was a prototype with 512k RAM, even though the first model offered for sale implemented just 128k of non-expandable memory.
 This prototype was used to provide adequate RAM to run the memory-intensive demo, which showcased speech synthesis software intended to impress the crowd.